wwwild/CBC/README.md

-This is a set of files to automate maintaining the CBC media web page (http://cbcofconcrete.org/cbcmedia.html) from a CD-ROM or MP3 file.
+This is a set of files to automate maintaining the CBC media page (http://cbcofconcrete.org/cbcmedia.html) from an MP3 file and the CBC ministries web page (http://cbcofconcrete.org/cbcministries.html) from a text file.

 # Table of Contents

 1. Introduction
 1. Required software & installation
     1. Validating your software installation
+1. Sermon web page update
    1. Using the software
       1. Normal weekly sermon process
          1. Process description
          1. Committing changes to GitHub
       1. Once a year setup
       1. Important notes
    1. Issues and Debugging
       1. Installation issues
       1. Runtime issues
          1. FTP failures
          1. Validation and other failures
       1. Resolving multiple sermon files
    1. Limitations
    1. TODOs
   1. Weekly sermon process sample output
-1. Generating the CBC Ministries web page
+1. Ministries web page update
+  1. Description
+  1. Using the software

 # Introduction

-This set of directories and files represents an automated system for maintaining the CBC media web page; i.e., the sermon web page.
-The rest of the www.cbcofconcrete.org web pages are outside the scope of this automation.
+This set of directories and files represents an automated system for maintaining the CBC media web page (i.e., the sermon web page) and ministries web page.
+The rest of the www.cbcofconcrete.org web pages are outside the scope of this automation; however, it should be feasible to implement similar functionality for the calendar page.

 This automation is implemented with free, open source software.
 This automation has been developed on Windows, but should be portable to other operating systems that support Java (e.g. Mac OS, Linux), etc.; however, Windows-specific files (like .bat scripts) would need to be converted to be compatible with the target operating system.
 Unfortunately, the openness of this software raises some technical issues, mainly that over time the various versions are updated, creating dependencies, etc.  These are discussed below.